Skip to content

 Form and Function

-In summary, tyrannosaur growth rates and skull biomechanics reveal how these predators stormed their ecosystems with speed and strength.
-Engineered for dominance, their skulls absorbed punishing forces, their jaws tore through bone, and their bodies surged toward adult size in mere decades, every adaptation a weapon in the evolutionary arms race.
+In summary, tyrannosaur growth rates reveal how these predators stormed their ecosystems with speed and strength.
+Engineered for dominance, their bodies surged toward adult size in mere decades, every adaptation a weapon in the evolutionary arms race.

 Next up: Montana’s fossil treasures!